 Boat-based public transport in Zurich consists of smaller river cruisers and lake steamers that are managed by Zurichsee.
 Riverboats only operate in the warmer months, while lake steamers run throughout the year.

 River buses run from the Landesmuseum which is close to Hauptbahnhof, along the Limmat River, out onto Lake Zurich and onwards to Tiefenbrunnen.
-Passengers can board and disembark at stops along the way, but they're mostly aimed at tourists.
-Lake steamers leave from Burkliplatz and serve various destinations.
+You can board and disembark at stops along the way, but they’re mostly aimed at tourists.
+Lake steamers leave from Burkliplatz and serve various destinations in a zigzag route across the lake.

-ZVV tickets and passes are valid on all commuter boat services.
+ZVV tickets and passes are valid on all commuter boat services, making it easy to incorporate water transport into your daily commute or weekend adventures.

 Driving in Zurich

-Expats often find that buying their own car isn't worth it, thanks to the city's efficient public transport.
-Private vehicles are most worthwhile for expats who intend to take regular trips into the Swiss countryside or take their children to and from school themselves.
+Driving in Zurich might not be expats’ first choice for everyday travel, thanks to the city’s stellar public transport.
+Private vehicles make the most sense if you intend to take regular trips into the Swiss countryside or need to transport your children to and from school.

 Cycling in Zurich

 The Zurirollt is a free bicycle-sharing scheme that operates all year round from 8am to 9.30pm.
-Bicycles can be picked up at various easily accessible places in the city, such as the Hauptbahnhof station and GlobusCity shopping centre.
+Bicycles can be picked up at easily accessible places in the city.
+Beyond this free service, numerous bike rental shops offer daily and weekly options, including e-bikes, children’s bikes, child seats, and trailers for those needing more specialised equipment.

-Expats would only need to present a copy of their passport and pay an initial deposit, but they shouldn’t become too reliant on it.
-Given that it's free, it isn't unheard of to find that all the bicycles at a station are already in use – it might be better in the long run for expats to buy their own bikes.
+You’ll only need to present a copy of your passport and pay an initial deposit to use Zurirollt, but don’t become too reliant on it.
+Given that it’s free, it isn’t unheard of to find that all the bicycles at a station are already in use – it might be better, in the long run, to buy your own bike or secure a longer-term rental.

 Further reading